A series of hitherto hidden vaults under a building next to London Bridge are being opened up as a new exhibition and display space.

 It was however when stripping away the plaster than covered the walls that survived the 1970s gutting that an exciting discovery was made.
 The wall concealed two secrets.

-One is that it is a multitude of different era brick works, so the wall rather than being a single monolithic slab of brick is actually a much more decorative effect, a patchwork quilt of heritage.
+One is that it is a multitude of different era bricks, so the wall rather than being a single monolithic slab of brick is actually a much more decorative effect, a patchwork quilt of heritage.

 There is some consideration being made to putting small signs next to each patch to indicate which decade the bricks date from.